spalger/observable-rpc/projects/router/README.md

 const router = new ObservableRpcRouter(options)
 ```

-Wraps a Socket.IO websocket server and maps requests from clients to methods.
+Wraps a Socket.IO WebSocket server and maps requests from clients to methods.

 #### options
 - **`options.server`: `HttpServer`**